 This resource offers information about COVID-19 and other related topics in a plain language format.

 This website lists public locations where free access to the internet is available.

-In partnership with SafeLink Wireless, they may be able to provide financial assistance to eligible individuals in the form of additional minutes.
+In partnership with SafeLink Wireless, they may be able to provide extra services through a combination of Lifeline and the Affordable Connectivity Program.
 If you are a recipient of SNAP or Medicaid, you may be eligible.

 Offers low-cost laptops, desktops, and portable internet to eligible individuals.
 Please see the link for more information.

 Offers reduced-price computers to eligible individuals with low incomes.

 Phone number: 919-293-1133

 Individuals, Families, and Communities